Best Youth Baseball Gloves -The Complete Guide to Finding the Best Youth Baseball Glove [Updated]

 - Ages 11+: 12” to 13”

-As you can see from the sizing chart that you read above, infielders will typically want to target a smaller-sized glove, whereas outfielders will want to target a slightly larger-sized glove.
+As you can see from the sizing chart that you read above, infielders will typically want to target a smaller-sized glove, whereas outfielders will want to target a slightly larger-sized baseball glove.
 This is because infielders like second basemen, third basemen, and shortstops, require greater mobility which can be achieved through lighter weight, smaller size, and greater flexibility.
 They need to react quickly to grounders and for making in-game plays.

-On the other hand, outfielders need a larger-sized glove to make those big-catch plays.
+On the other hand, outfielders need a larger-sized baseball glove to make those big-catch plays.
 A batter will often hit the ball into the outfield with just enough velocity for an outfielder to make a catch.
 To make those catches, outfielders require extended glove length and greater glove stability to hold on to the ball after catch-contact is made.

-Another highly important aspect of selecting a glove based on position is its web design.
+Another highly important aspect of selecting a baseball glove based on position is its web design.
 The web is the woven structure that connects the thumb to the index finger.
 Its primary function is to catch and scoop up balls with ease.
 Web patterns can span from flexible to stiff, loosely-stitched to tightly-stitched, and wide to narrow.
 The type of web pattern your youth player may need will depend on their position and their individual needs.